Carel Industries Technographics

 Carel Industries Technographics, Software Purchases, AI and Digital Transformation Initiatives

-During our research, we have identified that Carel Industries has purchased the following applications: Cisco Webex Meetings for Audio Video and Web Conferencing in 2017, Liferay Digital Experience Platform (DXP) for Web Content Management in 2014, Salesforce Marketing Cloud for Marketing Automation in 2021 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Carel Industries has purchased the following applications: Oracle E-Business Suite for ERP Financial in 2010, Dassault DELMIA Apriso for Manufacturing Execution System in 2021, Cisco Webex Meetings for Audio Video and Web Conferencing in 2017 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Carel Industries is running and its propensity to invest more and deepen its relationship with Cisco Systems , Zoom Video Communications , Google or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Carel Industries is running and its propensity to invest more and deepen its relationship with Oracle , Dassault Systemes , Cisco Systems or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 Carel Industries Tech Stack and Enterprise Applications